The Magic Riddle: Release

 The Magic Riddle was released in Australia on September 19, 1991.
 The film was also given a theatrical release in the Philippines, with an advanced screening held at the Shangri-La Plaza's The Cinema on January 2, 1994.

 Box office

 The Magic Riddle grossed $1,510,536 at the box office in Australia.

 Reception

 The film received largely negative reviews from critics, who criticized the screenplay, animation, music and story.
 It has also been accused of being a blatant rip-off of several Disney films.
-However, despite its critical failure, the film has gained a cult following over the years.
+Despite its critical failure, the film has gained a cult following over the years.